MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/03-implement-ci-cd-with-github-actions-and-iac-with-bicep.md

 - Completed [Lab 01 - Agile Planning and Management using GitHub](01-agile-planning-management-using-github.md)
 - Completed [Lab 02 - Implement Flow of Work with GitHub](02-implement-manage-repositories-using-github.md)
 - An Azure subscription to which you have at least the Contributor-level access.
-If you do not have an Azure subscription, you can sign up for a [free trial](https://azure.microsoft.com/free).
+If you don't have an Azure subscription, you can sign up for a [free trial](https://azure.microsoft.com/free).

 ## Exercise 0: Prepare the Azure subscription for the lab